Radek1024/Thymeleaf_CRUD/README.md

 # WHAT I LEARNED

-* Using Thymeleaf i.e. accessing and using data from Model.
+* Using Thymeleaf i.e. accessing and using data.
 * Lombok annotations concerning constructors and other data.